Yrukshan/Springboot-elasticsearch-logstash-kibana-prometheus-grafana-stack-/README.md

 This project is a Spring Boot Observability and Monitoring Stack designed to learn and implement modern backend system monitoring, logging, and performance tracking techniques.

-## Project Status

-This project is currently in development (ongoing).
-Features and integrations are being implemented step by step as part of a learning and research process.

 ## It integrates the following technologies:

 1. Spring Boot – Backend REST API development